OscarSouth/theHarmonicAlgorithm/README.md

     limits of the upper structure filters to be displayed.
 To strictly limit by a key, enter the same key signature as entered for the key filter.

-Results can also be left unfiltered by entering the wild car `*` symbol for all filters.
-In this case, all filters are left open.
+Results can also be left unfiltered by entering the wild card `*` symbol for all filters.
+In this case, all filters are left open:

 ![filternone](img/filternone.gif)

 After taking a few moments to train the recommendation model, the initial list of 'next' harmonic choices is displayed along with a few additional options.
-The possibilities presented are ranked on a combination of learned behavior from the J.S.Bach Chorale harmonisation used to train the model as well as derived dissonance ranking.
+The possibilities presented are ranked on a combination of learned behavior from the J.S.Bach Chorale harmonisations used to train the model as well as derived dissonance ranking.
 The model takes prescidence where there is conflict.

 The first ranking would be assuming that our current chord is acting as a iii in the key of B. Let's remain in Ebm for now.
-I've chosen option 7 of Db/F (a VII in Eb voiced in First Inversion).
+I've chosen option 7 of Db/F (a VII in Eb voiced in first inversion):

 ![choiceone](img/choiceone.gif)

-The recommentation system will suggest unique possibilties for each cadence, depending deterministically on recent harmonic motions.
-It is also possible to remain on the same chord, which is itself a decision and will thus influence recommendations for the next successive movement.
+The recommentation system will suggest unique possibilties after each cadence, depending deterministically on recent harmonic motions.
+It is also possible to remain on the same chord, which is itself a decision and will thus influence recommendations for the next successive movements.

-Let's continue with option 1 for an upwards root motion to the III chord (Gb).
+Let's continue with option 1 for an upwards root motion to the III chord (Gb):

 ![choicetwo](img/choicetwo.gif)

 Let's maintain the ascending root motion, this time chromatically.
-In order to see what possibilities are available, I'll filter down the results to show only structures with a G in the bass while keeping the upper tones chromatic.
+In order to see what possibilities are available, I'll filter down the results to show only structures with a G in the bass while keeping the upper tones chromatic:

 ![filterbass](img/filterbass.gif)

 This gives us some interesting options!
 Let's modulate!
-I'm going to choose option 6 and think of it as a v chord (in first inversion) in A minor.
+I'm going to choose option 6 and think of it as a v chord (in first inversion) in A minor:

 ![choicethree](img/choicethree.gif)

 The previous minor v is a weak chord to modulate from, however we're starting to build tension through root motion.
-Let's modify our filters and see if there is an interesting choice with an upper structure in the key of A minor that will let us continue our chromatic root motion through G#.
+Let's modify our filters and see if there is an interesting choice with an upper structure in the key of A minor that will let us continue our chromatic root motion through G#:

 ![filterkey](img/filterkey.gif)

-I'd also prefer to read this in sharp enharmonic notation, so I'll switch over.
+I'd also prefer to read this in sharp enharmonic notation, so I'll switch over:

 ![enharm](img/enharm.gif)

 Wow!
 Some very interesting choices here!
 The obvious choice would be E/G#, representing a V in first inversion leading into the tonic of Am.
 This seems too obvious though.
-Let's go with G# diminished to really build tension as we ascend into the new key.
+Let's go with G# diminished to really build tension as we ascend into the new key:

 ![choicefour](img/choicefour.gif)

 We know we want to modulate to an A root, so we need to modify the filters.
-Since there's already a strong harmonic pull from G# diminished to an A, lets just set all filters to `*` and see what the algorithm recommends.
+Since there's already a strong harmonic pull from G# diminished to an A, lets just set all filters to `*` and see what the algorithm recommends:

 ![openfilters](img/openfilters.gif)

 Cool!
 A minor and A major are our top two recommendations!
-J.S.Bach really knew what he wsa doing!
+J.S.Bach really knew what he was doing!

 Let's diverge from minor keys and resolve to the major.
-I'll filter down to diatonic recommendations inside A major and move intothe major tonic through a sus4 to add a little ambiguity to the transition.
+I'll filter down to diatonic recommendations inside A major and move into the major tonic through a sus4 to add a little ambiguity to the transition:

 ![resolve](img/resolve.gif)

 We're now in the new key and have a variety of choices for where to go next!
 That's it for the tutorial.
 I think you get the idea!

 Let me know if you have any feature suggestions or comments in general and feel free to get in touch through this repository's 'Issues' section:  https://github.com/OscarSouth/theHarmonicAlgorithm/issues

-Or the contact form for my main performance project: https://UDAGANuniverse.com/contact
+Alternatively, use the contact form for my main performance project 'UDAGAN': https://UDAGANuniverse.com/contact

 Oscar